 Whether you have a tankless water heater or a traditional heater, a gas water heater or electric, every homeowner should know how to use this crucial safety feature— before you really need it!

-Keep reading to learn how to shut off each of the main types of hot water heaters, and when it’s most important to do so,
+Keep reading to learn how to shut off each of the main types of hot water heaters, and when it’s most important to do so.
+Not interested in reading for the DIY instructions; then schedule service now with your local pros at Burton!

 How to turn off traditional tank gas or electric water heaters

-If your traditional electric or gas hot water heater is leaking or malfunctioning, here’s how to shut it off to avoid damage to your system or home:
+If your traditional electric or gas hot water heater is leaking or malfunctioning, here’s how to turn off a water heater to avoid damage to your system or home:

 Shutting off your traditional tank water heater is a good idea when you’ll be away from your home for an extended period of time.
 Not only can this prevent a major water leak in the event of a tank malfunction, it protects the inner coating of your hot water heater’s tank.